ewaldmire/ascender/docs/docsite/rst/userguide/projects.rst

 -  Create one or more directories to store playbooks under the Project Base Path (for example, /var/lib/awx/projects/).
 -  Create or copy playbook files into the playbook directory.
--  Ensure that the playbook directory and files are owned by the same UNIX user and group that the climber service runs as.
+-  Ensure that the playbook directory and files are owned by the same UNIX user and group that the ascender service runs as.
 -  Ensure that the permissions are appropriate for the playbook directories and files.

 If adding a manual project, each project path inside of the project root folder can only be assigned to one project.
 If you receive the following message, ensure that you have not already assigned the project path to an existing project: